Gamera the Brave: Reception

+Aftermath

 As aforementioned, Gamera the Brave was aimed to restore the child-friendly and heroic ideology from the Heisei Gamera trilogy especially Gamera 3: Revenge of Iris, and the film received positive reviews among children and female audiences, however many of tokusatsu fans who favor the Heisei trilogy instead poorly regarded it, leading to its commercial failure.
+Consequently. various subsequent Gamera productions were eventually cancelled, including its sequels and anime projects (such as the ones by Cartoon Network and Yoshitomo Yonetani), Yoshimitsu Banno's Gamera 3D, and several reboot attempts in the 2010s, taking 17 years to yield the Netflix series Gamera Rebirth (2023).

-Consequently. various subsequent Gamera productions including its sequels, along with Takashi Miike's Daimajin project were eventually cancelled, while the latter was redeveloped into Daimajin Kanon.
+Takashi Miike's Daimajin project was also cancelled in response to the aftermath of Gamera the Brave, while it was redeveloped into Daimajin Kanon.
 Miike's attempt to revive Daimajin eventually materialized in the 2021 film The Great Yokai War: Guardians, where Gamera also made a cameo appearance in the spinoff novel; the 2021 film is an indirect sequel of Miike's 2005 film The Great Yokai War which also made brief references to Gamera.

 Legacy

-The 2015 kaiju film Love & Peace, which bears resemblances to Gamera the Brave and involved Toru Tezuka (jp) from Gamera 3: Revenge of Iris and Nippon Eizo Creative (jp) from the Heisei Gamera trilogy and Gamera the Brave, was influenced by the Gamera franchise.
+The 2015 kaiju film Love & Peace was influenced by the Gamera franchise, where the film bears resemblances to Gamera the Brave and involved stakeholders of the Gamera franchise such as Kiyotaka Taguchi, Tōru Tezuka, and Nippon Eizō Creative.

-A number of references to the previous Gamera films, including Gamera the Brave, and scrapped Gamera projects were inserted in the 2023 Netflix animation series Gamera Rebirth, where the director Hiroyuki Seshita (jp) had also participated in the aforementioned Rex: A Dinosaur's Story, and Kazuya Nakai played both General Osborn in Gamera Rebirth and Gametarō, one of the siblings of Toto and the protagonist of Keep it up!!
+A number of references to the previous Gamera films, including Gamera the Brave, and scrapped Gamera projects were inserted in the 2023 Netflix animation series Gamera Rebirth.
+Its director Hiroyuki Seshita had previously participated in the aforementioned Rex: A Dinosaur's Story, and both Gamera productions utilized the "Konaka Gamera" script.
+In addition, Kazuya Nakai played both General Osborn in Gamera Rebirth and Gametarō, one of the siblings of Toto and the protagonist of Keep it up!!
 Gametarō (がんばれ!! ガメ太郎, Ganbare Gametarō), the spinoff story of Gamera the Brave.

 Castings of Kamen Rider Den-O and Kamen Rider: The Next by Ryuta Tasaki were also partially influenced by Gamera the Brave, while the casting of the 2006 Gamera film was instead influenced by the aforementioned Kamen Rider Ryuki by Tasaki, who also drew inspirations from Gamera vs. Jiger for his 2025 movie adaptation (jp) of No.1 Sentai Gozyuger.

+In 2017, Shigenori Takatera (a Kadokawa Daiei chief producer, a producer of Daimajin Kanon, and a longtime acquaintance of Ryuta Tasaki) created "Gachora" (previously referred to as "Game-chan"), the Gamera-based mascot character of the city of Chōfu being designed particularly after Toto, and Gamera the Brave was screened at Gachora's debut event.